Health and safety in care service businesses

-If you run a care service business you need to pay particular attention to hygiene practices and procedures.
+If you run a care service business, such as a care home or crèche, you need to pay particular attention to hygiene practices and procedures.

 Elderly and young clients may be more vulnerable to infections and to harm from spillages and other accidents.
 Businesses providing care to them may face particular issues of workplace hygiene.

 Look at all the tasks being carried out in your business and see which ones involve potential hygiene risks.
 You need to ensure:

 - food preparation areas are clean and uncluttered

 - kitchen waste is properly stored and disposed of